cogtoolslab/cognitive-ai-benchmarking/experiments/README.md

 `OCP` is an example version of the frontend code for the Object Contact Predition Task.
 It will need a webserver (`app.js`) to serve it (but it can be used to collect data).
+This task was used in [Physion: Evaluating Physical Prediction from Vision in Humans and Machines (NeurIPS, 2021)](https://datasets-benchmarks-proceedings.neurips.cc/paper/2021/hash/d09bf41544a3365a46c9077ebb5e35c3-Abstract-round1.html).

 Here, instead of a database, a local `.json` in `stimuli/` is used to read session templates and the results are saved into a `.csv` in `results/`.